IPorth/TMLflow/README.md

 `bwa mem index /path/to/ref.fa`

 For Mutect2, a dictionary of your reference has to be generated.
 This step has to be performed once before you start the workflow for each reference.
 The reference dictionary has to be in the same directory as the reference itself.
-In the activated environment you can use picard tools to do so:
+In the activated TMLflow environment you can use picard tools to do so:
 `picard CreateSequenceDictionary R=path/to/ref.fa O=path/to/ref.dict`

 ### Target bed